Popular differences for right isosceles triangles: Acknowledgments

 \section{Acknowledgments}

 This work is supported in part by the \emph{Croatian Science Foundation} project UIP-2017-05-4129 (MUNHANAP).
 The author is grateful to Aleksandar Bulj and Rudi Mrazovi\'{c} for several comments and useful discussions.
+The author is also thankful for numerous comments and useful suggestions by an anonymous referee.